utkarsh-naik10/SQL_PROJECTS/Job Data Analysis/1. Top Paying Jobs/1_README.md

 ### QUESTION:
 - 1.What are the top-paying Data Analyst jobs?
-- 2.Which are the top 10 Data Analyst jobs available remotely?
+- Which are the top 10 Data Analyst jobs available remotely?
-- 3.Show only job postings with specified (non-null) salaries.
+- Show only job postings with specified (non-null) salaries.

 ### SQL QUERY:
 ```sql